KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 <p>
 <strong>Research Focus:</strong> My research focuses on advancing cooperative perception in autonomous systems, particularly autonomous vehicles.
-I aim to design accurate and scalable cooperative perception frameworks that meet real-time system constraints.
-To achieve this, I develop fast, accurate, and scalable infrastructure-assisted and vehicle-to-vehicle cooperative perception systems.
-I also explore collaborative, view-based 3D scene representations to enhance vehicles’ perception beyond traditional approaches.
+I aim to design accurate and scalable infrastructure-assisted & vehicle-to-vehicle cooperative perception systems that meet real-time system constraints.
+I also investigated neural rendering techniques, such as NeRF and 3DGS, for the traffic 3D scene reconstruction and novel view synthesis to enhance vehicles’ perception beyond traditional approaches.
 </p>

 <p>